jcalcutt/Lagrange/_posts/2018-01-02-plotting-apple-activity-data.md

 ### 'Sleep' per day
 ![plot_1]({{ "/assets/plot_1.jpg" | absolute_url }})

-This is fairly interesting, but there’s not much insight that can be gained from this.
+This is fairly interesting, but there’s not much concrete insight that can be gained from this.
 However, it's clear there are some patterns hidden in here, so I decided it's definitely worth digging a little deeper.